arnstein/aws-iot-device-sdk-rust/README.md

-# aws-iot-device-sdk-rust
+# aws-iot-device-sdk-rust (unofficial)

 The AWS IoT Device SDK for Rust allows developers to write Rust to use their devices to access the AWS IoT platform through MQTT.

-This repository was forked from [arnstein/aws-iot-device-sdk-rust](https://github.com/arnstein/aws-iot-device-sdk-rust) to add some examples in it.
+This repository was forked from [arnstein/aws-iot-device-sdk-rust](https://github.com/arnstein/aws-iot-device-sdk-rust) and modified.

+This SDK is **unofficial**.
+Please use it at your own risk.

 ## Examples